 All groundwater samples were collected following standard groundwater sampling methodologies and generally in accordance with the National Protocol for State of the Environment Groundwater Sampling in New Zealand (2006).
+A sample was not able to be collected from GND0431 in May 2020 as the bore was heavily laden with silt.
+This resulted in the sampling tubing becoming blocked which prevented the flow of water required for sampling.

-The results of analyses carried out during the monitoring period compared to historical concentrations are set out below in Table 5, Table 6 and Table 7.
-The results of the baseline groundwater sampling undertaken at GND3055 are included in Table 8.
+The results of analyses carried out during the monitoring period compared to historical concentrations are set out below in Table 6, Table 7, Table 8, Table 9 and Table 10.

-The results show there have been no significant changes in groundwater composition in the vicinity of either the Waihapa-F or Waitapu wellsites.
+The results show there have been no significant changes in groundwater composition in the vicinity of any monitored wellsite.
 This is demonstrated by the relatively narrow ranges between minimum and maximum analyte concentrations recorded since monitoring commenced.
 The subtle variation in analyte concentrations at each site are a result of natural seasonal fluctuation and sampling variability.